mami-project/plus-quic-go/example/puic-get/README.md

     	URL to fetch.
 ```

-If no path is specified it'll download to limbo.
+If no path is specified it'll download to stdout.

 Example Usage: